Ant00000ny/Tracemoe4Kt/README.md

 val results = tracemoeClient.searchAnime(bytes)
 ```

-The return value above is a list of `TracemoeResult`.
+The return value above is a list of `TracemoeResponse`.